Sunday, 1 January 2023

 Have you ever used God’s name in vain?

-Thou shalt not take the name of the Lord thy God in vain; for the Lord will not hold him guiltless that taketh his name in vain.
+Thou shalt not take the name of the LORD thy God in vain; for the LORD will not hold him guiltless that taketh his name in vain.
 Exodus 20:7

 Have you ever looked at a person with lust?